SciML/DiffEqFlux.jl/docs/src/index.md

 - Continuous Normalizing Flows (CNF) and FFJORD
 - Galerkin Nerual ODEs

+## Modularity and Composability

+Note that DiffEqFlux.jl purely built on composable and modular infrustructure.
+In fact, DiffEqFlux.jl's functions are not even directly required for performing many of these operations!
+DiffEqFlux provides high level helper functions and documentation for the user, but the code generation stack is modular and composes in many different ways.
+For example, one can use and swap out the ODE solver between any common interface compatible library, like:

+- Sundials.jl
+- OrdinaryDiffEq.jl
+- LSODA.jl
+- DASKR.jl
+- ... etc. many other choices!

+In addition, due to the composability of the system, none of the components are directly tied to the Flux.jl machine learning framework.
+For example, you can [use DiffEqFlux.jl to generate TensorFlow graphs and train the nueral network with TensorFlow.jl](https://youtu.be/n2MwJ1guGVQ?t=284), [utilze PyTorch arrays via torch.jl](https://github.com/FluxML/Torch.jl), and more all with single line code changes by utilizing the underlying code generation.
+The tutorials shown here are thus mostly a guide on how to use the ecosystem as a whole, only showing a small snippet of the possible ways to compose the thousands of differentiable libraries together!

 ## Citation

 If you use DiffEqFlux.jl or are influenced by its ideas, please cite: